hbhungg/smallmetalmatrix/README.md

 # smallmatrix

 ## Overview
-A simple matrix computation library using M1 GPU with [Metal API C++](https://github.com/bkaradzic/metal-cpp).
+A simple matrix computation library using M1 GPU with Metal API.

 This is for [smalltensor](https://github.com/hbhungg/smalltensor) GPU backend.

+## Dependencies

+Require the [metal-cpp](https://github.com/bkaradzic/metal-cpp) header files.
 ## Why not Swift?
 Cause I want to learn C++.
 (Not that Swift is not a good language)